signum-network/CIPs/SIP/sip-44.md

 ## Motivation

-Signum Accounts can receive [additional account information](https://europe.signum.network/api-doc/index.html#post-/api-requestType-setAccountInfo).
+Signum Accounts can have mutable [additional account information](https://europe.signum.network/api-doc/index.html#post-/api-requestType-setAccountInfo).
 At this stage, this is just unstructured text of up to 1000 bytes.
 For applications (centralized or decentralized) it would be advantageous if there were a unified structured format so that an account profile can be written and read consistently.
 Thus it is possible to display avatars in the wallets or the exlorer instead of the generic (but cool) hashicons.
 In this profile it is possible to store both generic and application-specific public information, which can then be used as desired.
 Furthermore, such a profile also allows to provide validation information for sending tokens to this account, such as sending memos to exchange accounts or similar.

 ## Specification